flavio-herculano/flavio-herculano/README.md

 ## Olá, eu sou o Flávio!👋

-- 📚 Em busca de evolução pessoal e profissional, no momento focado no Back-end com C#, também possuo experiência com Python, Next.js, React.js, Node.js e Prisma ORM.
+- 📚 Looking for personal and professional evolution, currently focused on Back-end with C#, I also have experience with Python, Next.js, React.js, Node.js and Prisma ORM.
-- 👾 Aqui você encontrara minhas soluções e projetos, espero que curta!
+- 👾 Here you will find my solutions and projects, I hope you enjoy them!
 <br/>

-### Contato
+### Contact-me 🚀

-- Você pode me comunicar via e-mail ou linkedin nos botões abaixo!
+- You can communicate with me using the buttons below!
 <div>
 <a href = "mailto:flavio.hercullano@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>
 <a href="https://linkedin.com/in/flavio-herculano/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>